-Michael Hinckle’s practice focuses on counseling corporations and individuals on all aspects of FDA regulatory and pharmaceutical pricing matters.
+Michael Hinckle is the Managing Partner of the firm’s Research Triangle Park office.
+His practice focuses on counseling corporations and individuals on all aspects of FDA regulatory and pharmaceutical pricing matters.
 His primary efforts are in the area of pharmaceutical, biologic, tobacco, and medical device regulation as well as related corporate transactional activities.
 His experience includes serving as in-house General Counsel for an international pharmaceutical corporation with responsibilities for all legal activities, regulatory affairs, quality assurance, corporate compliance, and litigation oversight.
 Michael’s experience also includes representing clients before the FDA, FTC, DEA, CMS, and various State Boards of Pharmacy.
 He has supervised the filing of numerous drug, biologic, tobacco, and device investigational and premarket submissions, Citizen Petitions, and other regulatory filings.
 On the post-marketing side, Michael has represented his clients on FDA compliance matters including Warning Letters and negotiation of Consent Decrees.
 His government pricing experience includes advising pharmaceutical manufacturers on issues under the Federal Supply Schedule, the Medicaid Drug Rebate Program, the Veterans Health Care Act, and Section 340B of the Public Health Service Act.

 Prior to entering private practice, Michael worked as a molecular biologist with the American Type Culture Collection.
 He then represented various FDA-regulated companies in private practice for 7 years before becoming the Vice President and General Counsel for Synthon Pharmaceuticals, Inc., a position that he held for 5 years.
 Michael is a frequent lecturer and author on FDA and pharmaceutical industry matters.

 Food and Drug Law Institute